Imodium Addiction: Side Effects, Detox, Withdrawal, and Treatment

-Unmanaged loperamide or opioid withdrawal can make it very difficult to get sober because the symptoms of withdrawal can become very uncomfortable.
+Unmanaged loperamide or Imodium withdrawal can make it very difficult to get sober because the symptoms of withdrawal can become very uncomfortable.
 The safest and most effective way to detox from opioids or loperamide is to complete a medical detox program.
-Medically-assisted detox provides 24/7 medical care and assistance to ensure your comfort and safety at all times.
+Medically-assisted Imodium detox provides 24/7 medical care and assistance to ensure your comfort and safety at all times.

 Medical detox may also provide helpful diagnoses for co-occurring disorders such as anxiety and PTSD that may help you further understand the causes of your addiction and address the underlying issues.

 Overcoming Imodium addiction will require more than just completing a detox program.
-Although medical detox addresses the physical aspects of Imodium withdrawal and can help you get sober, drug rehab is often necessary to maintain a sober lifestyle and address the underlying causes of your substance abuse.
+Although medical detox addresses the physical aspects of Imodium withdrawal and can help you get sober, Imodium rehab is often necessary to maintain a sober lifestyle and address the underlying causes of your substance abuse.